sopra-fs21-group-05/group-05-server/README.md

 `./gradlew build --continuous -xtest`

+###Deployment and Release
+This project is set up to work hand-in-hand with Heroku using GitHub actions.
+Once a new commit is done to the repository, a deploy to Heroku will be launched.
+A release can simply be done by setting a tag on the GitHub repository.

 ## API Endpoint Testing

 ### Postman

 -   We highly recommend to use [Postman](https://www.getpostman.com) in order to test your API Endpoints.

 ## Roadmap